 If an owner-driver or hirer believes that someone has engaged in unconscionable conduct towards them and has not been able to resolve the situation, they can refer the matter to the Tribunal.

 Disclaimer: This information has been prepared as a guide only.
-None of the information in this pamphlet is intended to constitute advice, whether legal, financial or professional.
-Before you act on the information in this pamphlet, you should first get specific independent advice about your particular circumstances.
-You should not act solely on the basis of the information in this pamphlet.
+None of the information in this form is intended to constitute advice, whether legal, financial or professional.
+Before you act on the information in this form, you should first get specific independent advice about your particular circumstances.
+You should not act solely on the basis of the information in this form.

-This pamphlet provides a brief overview of some of the changes affecting rights and obligations.
-A more detailed booklet and a range of other information for owner-drivers are available, free of charge, from the Department of Transport.
+This form provides a brief overview of some of the changes affecting rights and obligations.
+For further details and a range of other information for owner-drivers go to the Department of Transport’s website.